mickfuzz/makecode-platformer-101/learningDimensions.md

 Example behaviour includes:

 * Giving explanation for outcomes or tactics
-* Applying exising knowledge to the problem at hand
+* Applying existing knowledge to the problem at hand
 * Striving to understand project concepts
 * Linking project experience to wider learning

 ### Wider Project Support
 The process of offering, providing or requesting help with the non-technical aspects of advancing the project in question.
- There are other aspects of support which are needed outside of the session like access to resources or helping particpants to access learning in a general sense.
+ There are other aspects of support which are needed outside of the session like access to resources or helping participants to access learning in a general sense.
 This is often the role of parents but sometimes siblings or child participants step into this role.
 Example behaviours include: